harshit-sharma-gits/My-Blogs/clkcjozv7000609mc6dnj9s9v.md

 Look below, there are SO MANY! 👇

-We will look at the most common ones that are found in mostly all distributions.
+We will look at the most common ones that are found in almost all distributions.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689940455328/83cecf77-c357-47d7-8eb8-405e9a926b64.png align="center")